 …appear noticeably and positively different in their behavior and mood to others close to them.

-…appear to find more enjoyment in life that when they were when actively drinking and accept that their former means of coping was unhealthy compared to their newfound skills and attitude.
+…appear to find more enjoyment in life than when they were when actively drinking and accept that their former means of coping was unhealthy compared to their newfound skills and attitude.

-…appear to acknowledge that in recovery, life should not go back to “before”, but rather a new paradigm of existence.
+…appear to acknowledge that in recovery, life should not go back to “before” but rather be based on a new paradigm of existence.

 …appear to face life’s challenges constructively, bounce back despite setbacks, and internalize the fact that life can be difficult with or without alcohol use.